 The location of the filter is important.
-For amateur bands that fall into one of the downstream bands of the VDSL service (e.g. 160m, 40m 20m and the lower part of 80m) then the filter should be located as close as possible to the master socket, while for amateur bands that fall into one of the upstream bands of the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL modem.
+For amateur bands that fall into one of the downstream bands of the VDSL service (e.g. 160m, 40m 20m and the lower part of 80m) then the filter should be located as close as possible to the master socket, while for amateur bands that fall into one of the upstream bands of the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL service (e.g. 30m) then the filter should be located as close as possible to the VDSL modem.

-4. ISP
+ISP

 Your ISP (or the ISP serving your neighbours' properties where the VDSL interference is coming from other locations) may be able to help.
 In some cases, BT Openreach will check the line balance on installations near you and this may potentially rectify any problems.
-You should contact the RSGB EMC committee to organise this for you.

-5. Other potential solutions
+Other potential solutions